samuelxu999/Microservices_dev/Services_dev/BlendCAC/README.md

-# IndexAuth
+# BlendCAC
 This docker image built on ethereum_baseimage to act as blockchain node to support CapAC access control microservices

 The overview of contents of project are: